veeso/elm-chat/README.md

   - `Main.elm`: application entry point
   - `Ports.elm`: tracks all ports used by the application
   - `Route.elm`: This module exposes functions to translate URLs in the browser's Location bar to logical "pages" in the application, as well as functions to effect Location bar changes.
+  - `Session.elm`: this module contains the session values for the entire spa
   - `Utils.elm`: various utils functions
 - `elm.json`: elm project setup
 - `LICENSE`: Project license